Wine 101: How To Store Your Wine (Or Not)

 Why It Matters

-Ever wondered why some red wines require or improve with bottle age?
-The various components of red wines continue to evolve in the bottle – fruity aromas and flavors mellow while the tannins and pigment begin to interact with oak compounds imparted during fermentation and barrel aging – softening the wine’s tannic impression.
-Wine connoisseurs consider the evolvement of the wine in bottle part of the mysterious life of the wine and one of its most alluring qualities.
-The rest of us just enjoy the taste.
+Ever wondered why some red wines require aging or improve with bottle age?
+The many components of red wine continue to evolve in the bottle – fruity aromas and flavors mellow while the tannins and pigment begin to interact with oak compounds imparted during fermentation and barrel aging – softening the wine’s tannic impression.